gicentre/litvis/documents/tutorials/dataTutorials/datalogParsing.md

 ## The datalog grammar

-Datalog programs consist just of _facts_ and _rules_.
+A datalog program consists of a set of statements that are either _facts_ or _rules_.

 Here are some example facts:

 ```prolog
 bird("parrot").